dongdori/Papers-Review-and-Implemenation/Natural Language Processing/Attention is all you need(2017)/README.md

 Final output *X<sub>output</sub>* is computed as *LayerNorm(X<sub>input</sub> + MultiheadAttention(X<sub>input</sub>))*.

 ### 2.3.2.
 Positionwise Feed Forward layer
 'Position' means each rows of X<sub>output</sub>, which denotes contextual word representation.
 In positionwise feed forward layer, all rows are linearly transformed with same weights.
-It can be expressed as 1D-convolution operation.
-It can be formulated as below.
+It can be also expressed as 1D-convolution operation.

+Formula is,

 *FFN(x) = ReLu(xW<sub>1</sub> + b<sub>1</sub>)W<sub>2</sub> + b<sub>2</sub>*